jimdowling/logicalclocks.github.io/docs/concepts/hopsworks.md

 Hopsworks is a **modular** MLOps platform with:

  - a feature store (available as standalone)
- - model registry and model serving based on KServe
+ - a model registry and model serving based on KServe
- - vector database based on OpenSearch
+ - a vector database based on OpenSearch
  - a data science and data engineering platform

 <img src="../../assets/images/concepts/mlops/architecture.svg">